Ivedent-Lloyd-III/lloyd-cop3330-assignment4part2/README.md

 to add a new item fill in text boxes with the required data in the format the user desires and click "Add New Item"

+the date can be filled in as YYYY-MM-DD or any way the user desires

 to mark an item as completed simply double click the cell under "status" and type in "completed" or "incomplete"... "i" or "c" also works

 to edit an item simply double click the cell you wish to change and fill in that cell with the new data